LazerWolfeGod/nimble/README.md

 # Nimble
 A side on pvp game in the style of Smash bros/Brawlhalla
 # How to play
+The goal of the game is be the last player left standing, by either knocking other players off the map or dropping their health to zero.
 In the game creation menu you can have a max of 4 players each of which can be one of 3 characters.
 The feature for ai players does not currently work, the ai used is a randomly generated neural network which will make random actions.
 ## Controls
 Each character has 7 controls: left, right, jump, down, dash, melee attack and ranged attack